Thank you for visiting the David Brink Park Shoreline Renovation online site.

 Located just south of downtown Kirkland and within the Moss Bay neighborhood, David Brink Park is a popular year-round destination for Kirkland residents.
 The park has 660 feet of Lake Washington shoreline and provides expansive views of the lake, Seattle skyline, and Olympic Mountains, as well as access to the water.
 Improvements have occurred intermittently over its history and there are portions of the shoreline bulkhead that are in poor condition.
 The park needs a comprehensive renovation to improve shoreline access, safety, habitat, and aesthetics.

-The Parks and Community Services Department is working alongside the Public Works Department to gather and evaluate site information, identify opportunities and constraints, facilitate public input, and create a schematic design.
+The Parks and Community Services Department is working alongside the Public Works Department and all permitting agencies to gather and evaluate site information, identify opportunities and constraints, facilitate public input, and create a schematic design.

 The link below provides a thorough review of the park’s shoreline condition, including technical evaluations of environmental and engineering considerations.